mrsaurov/mrsaurov.github.io/_pages/about.md

 Srizon.
 "A Multimodal Approach to Bengali Music Genre Classification Using 1D CNN and ResNet-50."
 *Accepted for presentation at the 27th International Conference on Computer and Information Technology (ICCIT)*, 2024.

 2. Noman Amin, Anwar Hossain Efat, **A. F. M. Minhazur Rahman** and S. M. Mahedy Hasan.
-"Enhanced Skin Lesion Detection Using Concatenated DenseNet and Multi-Attention Mechanisms." *Accepted for presentation at the 4th Internation Conference on Innovations in Science, Engineering and Technology (ICISET)*, 2024. **(Best Paper Award Winner)**
+"Enhanced Skin Lesion Detection Using Concatenated DenseNet and Multi-Attention Mechanisms." *Accepted for presentation at the 4th International Conference on Innovations in Science, Engineering and Technology (ICISET)*, 2024. **(Best Paper Award Winner)**
 [Download Paper](/files/skin_paper.pdf){:target="_blank"}